When Allan Affeldt decided to buy the abandoned La Posada Hotel in Winslow, Ariz., no bank would offer him a loan.

 But love is blind, some say.

 Affeldt traveled from Laguna Beach, Calif., to see La Posada after it appeared on the National Trust for Historic Preservation’s endangered list.
 He instantly fell in love with the building and a woman, Mary Elizabeth Jane Colter, who died in 1958.
-A visionary architect and interior designer, Colter had designed and furnished some of the Southwest’s most fascinating buildings, including La Posada and the Hopi House and Watchtower on the South Rim of the Grand Canyon.
+A visionary architect and interior designer, Colter had designed and furnished some of the Southwest’s most fascinating buildings, including La Posada, as well as the Hopi House and Desert View Watchtower on the South Rim of the Grand Canyon.

 Twenty-two years later, travelers can stay in one of La Posada’s 54 beautifully-restored rooms and dine in its award-winning Turquoise Room run by James Beard-nominated chef John Sharpe.